manassaloi/manassaloi.github.io/_posts/2025-06-18-underutilised-knowledge.markdown

 The answer lies in how AI companies optimise for revenue per employee.
 They aim to minimise operational overhead and avoid adding non core roles to their payroll.

 If a "Copilot for legal" company employed hundreds of lawyers, it would raise doubts about whether the company is truly leveraging AI to perform legal tasks.
 This scenario leads to satirical commentary such as the notion of Builder AI hiring thousands of Indians instead of having any real “AI” and the phrase "AI" standing for "Artificial Indians."
 Ultimately, this means operationally heavy tasks will always be outsourced to trusted, high quality marketplaces rather than handled in house.

-In Tegus, I have seen examples of labs paying 1000$ for labelling tasks.
+While reading Tegus interviews, I have come across examples of labs paying 1000$ for labelling tasks.

 Not just foundational model labs, even companies like Apple might go to and ask Mercor for 50-100 MDs to help train their health data.
-[Something mentioned in a Tegus interview.]

 A Co-pilot for legal doesn't need 10,000 random people telling it about law.
 It needs 100 lawyers who can spot when its legal reasoning is flawed.
 A Gujarati literature professor is more valuable for cultural alignment than 1,000 Gujarati mechanical annotators.